jillesvangurp/es-kotlin-client/docs/es-kotlin-wrapper-client/io.inbot.eskotlinwrapper/-index-d-a-o/-init-.md

 `indexWriteAlias` - Alias used for write operations.
 If you are using aliases, you can separate reads and writes.
 Defaults to indexName.

-`type` - the type of the documents in the index; defaults to "_doc".
+`type` - the type of the documents in the index; defaults to null.
 Since ES 6, there can only be one type.
-Types will be deprecated in ES 7 and removed in ES 8.
+Types are deprecated in ES 7 and removed in ES 8.

 `modelReaderAndWriter` - serialization of your model class.